 Entering into a Deferred Payment Agreement means that you will have the opportunity to defer part of the payment until a later date and in order to do this the Council will arrange to value the property and you will need to agree to Carmarthenshire County Council placing a legal charge on your property as security for the debt.
-In return the Council will pay the balance of care costs up to an agreed rate that would have been met from the sale of the property.
+In return the Council will pay the balance of care costs up to an agreed rate that would have been met from the sale of the property, to be repaid at a later date.